svgpp/svgpp/doc/sphinx/lesson01.rst

 ``traits::shapes_attributes_by_element`` contains attributes, that describe geometry of all shapes ({**x**, **y**, **width**, **height**, **rx** and **ry**} for **rect**, {**d**} for **path** etc.).

-In this sample same context instance is used for all SVG elements.
+In this sample the same context instance is used for all SVG elements.
 ``Context::on_enter_element(element_tag)`` is called when moving to child SVG element, type of child element passed as tag in the only argument (``tag::element::any`` is a base class for all element tags).
 ``on_exit_element()`` is called when processing of child element is finished: